dodiego/konekto/README.md

-# Aghanim
+# Konekto

 ## What is it?

-Aghanim is an node.js OGM (Object-Graph Mapper) intended to be used with [AgensGraph](https://bitnine.net/) and focused on simplicity.
+Konekto is an node.js OGM (Object-Graph Mapper) intended to be used with [AgensGraph](https://bitnine.net/) and focused on simplicity.

 ## Why?

-Aghanim differs from any other Object-Whatever mapper because it doesn't require any configuration to get started, this means that you don't have to create Models, worry with migrations or trying to figure out how you gonna break your objects to persist or query them.
+Konekto differs from any other Object-Whatever mapper because it doesn't require any configuration to get started, this means that you don't have to create Models, worry with migrations or trying to figure out how you gonna transform your objects to persist or query them.

 ## Requirements